Is Halloween a old Roman tradition

 • The wrinkled, gray-green rind, with a more or less ribbed surface, which is hard and difficult to peel

-• The flesh is firm, compact and not very fibrous, bright yellow/orange in color
+• The flesh is firm, compact and not very fibrous, bright yellow/orange

 • A sweet, almost almond-like flavor, due to its sugar content